parisyup/carRegistryRepo/Kotlin/README.md

 ```
 {
     "clientRequestId": "list-2",
-    "flowClassName": "com.r3.developers.samples.tokens.workflows.ListCarTokens",
+    "flowClassName": "com.r3.developers.samples.CarRegistry.workflows.ListCarFlow",
     "requestBody": {}
 }
 ```
 Go to `POST /flow/{holdingidentityshorthash}`, enter the identity short hash(Charlie's hash) and request body:

-Thus, we have concluded a full run through of the token app.
+Thus, we have concluded a full run through of the app.